 Sales reps who were selling in person just a few months ago are now steeped in a very different (virtual) reality.
-But how do salespeople feel about virtual sales meetings, versus in-person presentations?
+But how do salespeople feel about virtual sales meetings versus in-person presentations?

-One of biggest reasons, according to respondents, is that participants tend to multi-task.
+One of the biggest reasons, according to respondents, is that participants tend to multi-task.
 In fact, 88 percent of salespeople believe their prospects and customers are likely to multi-task during virtual sales calls.
 And 83 percent admitted to checking their own email (among other things) during other people’s meetings.

 The tendency to multi-task leads to other challenges as well.
 Sales reps told us that there’s very little interaction during online sales meetings.
 And it’s harder to build relationships when you’re not meeting face-to-face.